Altimmune Inc. (ALT) Shares Up Despite Recent Market Volatility

-Altimmune Inc. (NASDAQ: ALT)’s stock price has increased by 2.51 compared to its previous closing price of 4.19.
-Despite this, the company has experienced a -60.99% fall in its stock price over the last five trading sessions.
+Altimmune Inc. (NASDAQ: ALT)’s stock price has increased by 11.57 compared to its previous closing price of 4.32. but the company has seen a -55.86% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Altimmune Inc. (NASDAQ: ALT) Right Now?